vcc-csc212/sm21/_docs/labs/lab19/lab19.md

 #### Your Task {#task}

-Complete the implementation of the sorting algorithms in `lab16.cpp`.
-Pay attention to the **hints in the code**.
+Complete the implementation of a binary tree.
+Pay attention to the **hints in the code (CPP AND H FILES)**.

 1. Download the files below (it's easiest if you right click and then choose download or save)

     [binary_tree.h](/sm21/labs/lab19/template-code/binary_tree.h)
     : Contains the **declaration** of the lab you'll be implementing. **Do not** alter any of the given function signatures.
+This time, we're using a **struct** for our Node, instead of a class.
+Read about[structs](http://www.cplusplus.com/doc/tutorial/structures/).

     [binary_tree.cpp](/sm21/labs/lab19/template-code/binary_tree.cpp)
     : Contains the **definition** of the lab you'll be implementing.